Delivery Platforms3 min read

 Uber Eats Photo Requirements: Sizes, Crops, and Quick QA

-A practical Uber Eats photo guide: sizes, crop rules, and a quick QA checklist so your menu looks sharp on mobile.
+A practical Uber Eats photo guide: recommended sizes, clean-crop rules, and a simple QA checklist so your menu photos look sharp on mobile.

 TL;DR